With more and more people picking up remote work, the traditional office is no longer a viable option for many workers.

-As you can see, the more services and extras you add onto your package, the higher the price, so determine what you’re business needs from a virtual office and go from there.
+As you can see, the more services and extras you add onto your package, the higher the price, so determine what your business needs from a virtual office and go from there.

 Virtual offices are gaining popularity as we move closer to a remote workforce.
 They can be a cheaper option than renting a coworking space and they are far cheaper than investing in a physical office, particularly if your business is new.